JonasCEPartners/Resold-LCA-JSON-Structure/README.md

 ## Introduction

-This repository provides example resources to help you understand how to work with API data for calculating the CO2 impact of different materials and logistics.
-The example data is anonymized for privacy.
+This repository provides the data structure (object and array names) in JSON format, along with front-end templates.
+These resources are designed to help you understand how to work with API data for calculating the CO2 impact of different clothing items.
+The example data is anonymized for security reasons.

 ## Files in This Repository